 Blend Sizes

-Interpolate
+Interpolate Between Sizes

 Documenting Your Changes

-- New stitch counts for each section
+- New stitch counts for cast-on, waist, bust, armhole, shoulder, and neckline

-- Adjusted shaping instructions
+- Adjusted shaping instructions with row-by-row breakdown where needed

-- Row counts for length changes
+- Row counts for all length changes

 Using Technology for Adaptations